-LeBron James vs. Kawhi Leonard: Which NBA Star Outperforms The Other?
+NESN

 Make no mistake, these two powerhouses are in a league of their own.
 But which Los Angeles player has the edge over the other?

 While determining which player is “best” is entirely subjective, it is interesting to explore who may have the statistical edge when playing against each other.
-BasketballReference.com gives us a look into the career matchup between James and Leonard, and the results may (or may not) surprise you.
+BasketballReference.com gives us a look into the career matchups between James and Leonard, and the results may (or may not) surprise you.

 Leonard had defeated James 13 times in 21 meetings, winning six of nine regular-season games and seven of twelve postseason matchups since 2012.
-But James has a bit of a scoring edge, outscoring Leonard in both the regular season and in the postseason.
+But James has a bit of a scoring edge, outscoring Leonard in both the regular and postseason.

-James is also more likely to get the assist, averaging nearly four more assists per game when the two square off.
-Leonard, meanwhile, is more likely to sink his free throws, sinking 83 percent of his attempts compared to just 70 percent for James during the regular season.
+James also is more likely to get the assist, averaging nearly four more helpers per game when the two square off.
+Leonard, meanwhile, is more likely to sink his free throws, making 83 percent of his attempts compared to just 70 percent for James during the regular season.

 Otherwise, the two are fairly similar statistically.